jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

 <!-- /TOC -->

-*Postman collections for the CLI service module can be accessed [here](https://github.com/FRINXio/cli-units/tree/master/postman).
-The collections contain pre-configured REST calls for mounting and interacting with devices, which can be edited for your use (by changing IP addresses, port numbers etc).
+*The postman collection (filename postman.json) for the CLI service module can be accessed [here](https://github.com/FRINXio/cli-units/tree/master/postman).
+The collection contains pre-configured REST calls for mounting and interacting with devices, which can be edited for your use (by changing IP addresses, port numbers etc).
 We refer to the postman collections in the usage section below*

 **Postman can be downloaded for free [here](https://www.getpostman.com/postman)**